pbarna389/CC-projects/README.md

 # CC-projects
-My projects from CC - both solo and teamwork projects.
+My projects from CC - includes all of my solo and teamwork projects (~40 projects overall)